 If the answer is no, name what’s missing.
 Usually it’s one of three things: the past outcome data, the recent customer calls, or the decisions the team has already made and the agent hasn’t read.
 Whichever it is, that’s the first thing to wire up.

-The piece I’m building, Pomegranate, is one way to make the substrate practical — it’s the shared context layer that carries your team’s voice and current direction across every agent in marketing, product, sales, and CS.
-There are other ways to do this; the point isn’t the tool.
-The point is that until the agents can read what your team actually works from, the value question your CEO is asking you won’t have a satisfying answer.
+Pomegranate, the piece I’m building, is one way to make that context layer practical: it carries your team’s decisions and direction across every agent in marketing, product, sales, and CS.
+You can wire it up other ways too.
+What doesn’t change is the underlying point — until the agents can read what your team actually works from, the value question your CEO keeps asking won’t have a satisfying answer.

 The CMO who forwarded me the research note sent a follow-up about a month later.
 She’d picked one input — the past campaign outcome data — and worked with her Head of Demand Gen to pipe it into their agent setup.
 It took longer than she expected; there were schema questions, a permissions argument with the data team, a week where they thought it was hooked up and it wasn’t.
 But the drafts that came back from the next campaign were different.
 Not shippable as-is — her Head of Brand was still editing.
 But the edits were the kind a senior reviewer should be making: brand judgment, sequencing, calls only she could make.
 Not throw this out and start over.